 The low season in Spain, in our opinion, is the best time to visit.
 There are less people and, of course, prices for everything from hotels to rental cars are cheaper.
 You can also travel around without needing reservations as many hotels will have 50% occupancy or less.

-The weather too is usually lovely and much cooler than in the summer months – averages between 70 and 90 degrees.
-You may get some rain but, if you’re in Spain for a week or two, most of the time in most areas of the country, the good days will still outweigh the bad.
+The weather too is usually lovely and much cooler than in the summer months – averaging between 70 and 90 degrees.
+You may get some rain but, if you are in Spain for a week or two, most of the time in most areas of the country, the good days will still outweigh the bad.